Fokker–Planck equation

-In statistical mechanics, the Fokker–Planck equation is a partial differential equation that describes the time evolution of the probability density function of the velocity of a particle under the influence of drag forces and random forces, as in Brownian motion.
+In statistical mechanics and information theory, the Fokker–Planck equation is a partial differential equation that describes the time evolution of the probability density function of the velocity of a particle under the influence of drag forces and random forces, as in Brownian motion.
 The equation can be generalized to other observables as well.
+The Fokker–Planck equation has multiple applications in information theory, graph theory, data science, finance, economics, etc.

 It is named after Adriaan Fokker and Max Planck, who described it in 1914 and 1917.
 It is also known as the Kolmogorov forward equation, after Andrey Kolmogorov, who independently discovered it in 1931.
 When applied to particle position distributions, it is better known as the Smoluchowski equation (after Marian Smoluchowski), and in this context it is equivalent to the convection–diffusion equation.
+When applied to particle position and momentum distributions, it is known as the Klein–Kramers equation.
 The case with zero diffusion is the continuity equation.
 The Fokker–Planck equation is obtained from the master equation through Kramers–Moyal expansion.

 The first consistent microscopic derivation of the Fokker–Planck equation in the single scheme of classical and quantum mechanics was performed by Nikolay Bogoliubov and Nikolay Krylov.